Abstract-Everything/.dotfiles/README.md

 To set up neovim use the setup-neovim script available in the repository, some dependencies are required in order to install it.

-If using ubuntu install dependencies with:
+Make sure that the following dependencies are installed
 ```
-sudo apt install -y curl nodejs npm clangd neovim
+curl
+nodejs
+npm
+clangd
+neovim
 ```

 Then execute the setup-neovim script.